ferozsalam/elastalert-ci/README.md

 ![](https://padlock.argh.in/images/circleci.png)

-Both the Docker Compose and CircleCI configuratiosn spin up an Elasticsearch container and an ElastAlert container, uploads provided test data to the Elasticsearch container, and then runs `elastalert-test-rule` against all the rules that are provided to it.
+Both the Docker Compose and CircleCI configurations spin up an Elasticsearch container and an ElastAlert container, uploads provided test data to the Elasticsearch container, and then runs `elastalert-test-rule` against all the rules that are provided to it.
 The results of `elastalert-test-rule` are passed